 Construction interest is calculated on the funds disbursed during the construction loan period based on a projected monthly draw schedule.
-Annotate the spreadsheet to explain how "Construction Interest," "Real Estate Taxes" and "Insurance Premium" are calculated.
-Mortgage Insurance Premium is the premium charged for mortgage insurance during the construction loan period only.
 Title and recording costs are those estimated by the title attorney.
-A financing (soft cost) contingency may not exceed 1 percent of total development costs to cover unanticipated interest and financing costs.
+A financing contingency may not exceed 1 percent of total development costs to cover unanticipated interest and financing costs.